ph-rast/bmgarch/cran-comments.md

 ## Test environments
-* local ubuntu 18.10 install, R 4.0.2
+* local ubuntu 20.04 install, R 4.1.0
-* ubuntu 16.04.6 LTS (on travis-ci), R Under development (unstable) (2020-08-23 r79071)
-* MacOS-latest and Windows-latest (on github acttions-ci)
+* Ubuntu-latest, MacOS-latest and Windows-latest (on github actions-ci)
 * win_devel

-## R CMD check restults
+## R CMD check results
+* This is a resubmission, initiated by CRAN package check on 2021-06-12

-0 Errors or Warnnings
+0 Errors or Warnings
 2 Notes:

 * checking installed package size ...
 NOTE